How to Calculate Average of Averages in Excel (with Easy Steps)

 Get FREE Advanced Excel Exercises with Solutions!

 In Excel, we use to solve different types of real-life problems.
-One of them is to Calculate Average of Averages.
-In real life, an Average of averages or weighted average is needed in preparing results of a school or in paying wages to laborers concerning working hours, etc. However, you can prepare the reports containing weighted averages with a generic formula of excel.
+One of them is to Calculate the Average of Averages.
+In real life, an Average of averages or weighted average is needed in preparing results of a school or in paying wages to laborers concerning working hours, etc. However, you can prepare the reports containing weighted averages with a generic formula in Excel.
 It is a straightforward process.
-In this article, I will describe how to Calculate Average of Averages in Excel with the necessary steps and illustrations.
+In this article, I will describe how to Calculate the Average of Averages in Excel with the necessary steps and illustrations.

-4 Suitable Steps to Calculate Average of Averages in Excel
+How to Calculate Average of Averages in Excel: 4 Suitable Steps

 Dataset of how to calculate average of averages in Excel